NepaliTelecom.com

-Kacific has formally launched Nepal’s first-ever satellite internet service.
-The ISP announced the launch of its services at an event on August 15 in Kathmandu.
-The satellite service marks a new phase in Nepal’s wireless broadband internet service.
+Asia’s prominent broadband satellite operator Kacific has formally launched satellite internet service in Nepal in collaboration with Nepali ISP SpaceLink.
+The company announced the launch of its services at an event on August 15 in Kathmandu.
+The satellite service marks a new phase in Nepal’s wireless broadband internet service which could be leveraged to connect the remote and rural parts of the country.

-Kacific is a leading satellite broadband provider.
+Kacific is a leading satellite broadband internet provider in Asia.
 It covers 25 countries in South East Asia and the Pacific serving 600 million people through 56 Satellite Spot Beams.
 In Nepal, the company is bringing the service in cooperation with SpaceLink.

 The company extended its services in Nepal in 2021 and NTA had already asked the government to allow the company to expand in Nepal.
 Likewise, the primary focus of the company is to ‘connect the unconnected’ in rural areas in Nepal.